offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 G  0  0  0  1
 ```

-The full divide-and-conquer algorithm may be thought of as follows: For the middle column in an alignment graph, find a node that a maximum alignment path travels through.
+To recap, the full divide-and-conquer algorithm is as follows: For the middle column in an alignment graph, find a node that a maximum alignment path travels through.
 Then, sub-divide the alignment graph based on that node.
 Recursively repeat this process on each sub-division until you have a node from each column -- these are the nodes in a maximum alignment path.

-Once all nodes for a maximum alignment path are found, the edges between them need to be found as well.
-This may be done by finding a maximum alignment path between each found node and its neighbouring found node.
-Concatenate the resulting edges to construct the path.
+The edges between these found nodes can be determined by finding a maximum alignment path between each found node and its neighbouring found node.
+Concatenate these edges to construct the path.

 ```{output}
 ch5_code/src/Global_FindNodeThatMaxAlignmentPathTravelsThroughAtColumn.py